Tropicana Field: Architectural

-Tropicana Field had a unique slanted roof, which was largely destroyed by Hurricane Milton in 2024.
+Tropicana Field has a unique slanted roof, which was largely destroyed by Hurricane Milton in 2024 and replaced before the start of the 2026 season.

 The most recognizable exterior feature of Tropicana Field is the slanted roof.
 It was designed at an angle to reduce the interior volume to reduce cooling costs, and to better protect the stadium from hurricanes.
 The dome is supported by a tensegrity structure and is lit up with orange lights after the Rays win a home game.
 When the Minnesota Twins vacated the Hubert H. Humphrey Metrodome following the 2009 season and moved into Target Field in 2010, Tropicana Field became the only active MLB stadium with a fixed (i.e., not retractable) roof.
 The catwalks attached to the nonretractable roof have been rare, but occasional, obstructions in the way of batted balls.

 The main rotunda, on the east end of the stadium, resembles the Ebbets Field rotunda on the interior.
-The walkway to the main entrance of the park featured, until the 2020 season, a 900 ft long ceramic tile mosaic, made of 1,849,091 one-inch-square tiles.
+The walkway to the main entrance of the park featured, until the 2020 season, a 900 ft long ceramic tile mosaic, made of 1,849,091 1 in2 tiles.
 It was the largest outdoor tile mosaic in Florida, and the fifth-largest in the United States.
 It was sponsored by Florida Power Corporation, which is now a part of Duke Energy.

 The primary 100-level concourse is at street level, with elevators, escalators, and stairs separating the outfield and infield sections, since the ground is at different grades on either side.
 The 200-level loge box concourse is further separated, and is carpeted, as it includes the entrances to most of the luxury suites.
 The 300-level concourse is the highest of the concourses.